 I lived in this city for almost a year and if I start thinking of 10 things to do in Amsterdam I would come up with 100 things to do.

-But if you are staying in this amazing city just for a few days and you are wandering what are the things that you can’t absolutely miss, here comes my post “10 things to do in Amsterdam”.
+But if you are staying in this amazing city just for a few days and you are wondering what are the things that you can’t absolutely miss, here comes my post “10 things to do in Amsterdam”.

 1. RIDING A BIKE AND WANDERING AROUND THE CANALS.

 There’s no doubt.
 The first thing that you have to do as soon as you land in Amsterdam is renting a bike.
 It’s very easy to get around the city by tram but I think that biking around the canals in Amsterdam is definitely a unique experience that cannot be missed.

 Wand around the canals and get lost.
-The area of the 17° century canal ring inside the Singelgracht is listed as as UNESCO World Heritage.
-Look at the beautiful and colourful houses that overlook the Amstel river.
+The area of the 17° century canal ring inside the Singelgracht is listed as UNESCO World Heritage.
+Look at the beautiful and colorful houses that overlook the Amstel river.
 Cross the bridges over the canals and look for the cutest boathouses around the city.

 2. WALK AROUND DAM SQUARE.